Heisenberg3562/WDL-2020/README.md

 - <a href="https://github.com/Heisenberg3562/WDL-2020/tree/master/Experiment_1">Experiment 1 - Installation and Setting of LAMP / WAMP / XAMP</a>
 - <a href="https://github.com/Heisenberg3562/WDL-2020/tree/master/Experiment_2">Experiment 2 - Create Simple web page using HTML5</a>
 - <a href="https://github.com/Heisenberg3562/WDL-2020/tree/master/Experiment_3">Experiment 3 - Design and Implement web page using CSS3 and HTML5</a>
+- <a href="https://github.com/Heisenberg3562/WDL-2020/tree/master/Experiment_4">Experiment 4 - Form Design and Client Side Validation using : a.
+Javascript and HTML5 b.
+Javascript and JQuery</a>
+- <a href="https://github.com/Heisenberg3562/WDL-2020/tree/master/Experiment_5">Experiment 5 - Develop simple web page using PHP</a>
+- <a href="https://github.com/Heisenberg3562/WDL-2020/tree/master/Experiment_6">Experiment 6 - Develop interactive web pages using PHP with database connectivity MYSQL</a>
+- <a href="https://github.com/Heisenberg3562/WDL-2020/tree/master/Experiment_7">Experiment 7 - Develop XML web page using DTD, XSL</a>
+- <a href="https://github.com/Heisenberg3562/WDL-2020/tree/master/Experiment_9">Experiment 9 - Hosting the website with Domain Registration Process.</a>
+- <a href="https://github.com/Heisenberg3562/Laravel-Web4Hub">Experiment 10 - Design a Web application using Laravel Framework</a>

 ## Detailed View: